-Many of the flavors of a classic tuna nicoise salad get an "updo" in my Tuna Nicoise Sandwich with Aioli, Tapenade, and Soft Egg.
+Many of the flavors of a classic tuna nicoise salad get an "updo" in my Niçoise-Style Rare Tuna Sandwich.
 Seared and sliced ahi tuna cozies up between bread smeared with tapenade and aioli, and topped with butter lettuce, heirloom tomato, and a soft-cooked basted egg...
 Oh the flavor in this good for the body

 and soul sandwich!

 I can’t understand why people are frightened of new ideas.
 I’m frightened of the old ones.

 ~~ John Cage, American composer, music theorist, writer, philosopher, and artist.

 Are you familiar with the classic French niçoise or tuna niçoise salad?
 I have had a love affair with a tuna niçoise salad for decades (how many, I couldn't say given my quickly aging brain 😯 ) in all its variations.

 I don't even mind the "composed" version that includes boiled potatoes, haricots verts, and canned (gasp) tuna!
 In my mind

 at least, the important ingredients are really fresh, ripe tomatoes, beautiful leafy greens, olives, anchovies, and the egg.
 Oh how I love the egg!